 Many people follow low-carb diets for certain benefits such as weight-loss and the improvement of certain conditions such as metabolic syndrome, diabetes, high blood pressure, and cardiovascular disease.
 Lately, there have been a lot of health and nutrition articles about the effects of low-carb diets during pregnancy.
 A recent study showed a suggested correlation between low-carb diets and the risk of birth defects.
 And health journalists took those findings and ran with them.
 But is it the lack of carbs increasing these risks or something else entirely?
 How many carbs do women actually need during pregnancy?

 Anxiety seemed to be the buzzword of 2018.
 It became less stigmatized as more and more people began talking about it.
-Anxiety (and depression) are often treated with antidepressants.
+Anxiety, social anxiety disorders, and depression are often treated with antidepressants.
 But the side effects aren’t always manageable.
-More and more people are looking for more safe and natural ways to treat anxiety.
+More and more people are looking for more safe and natural ways to treat anxiety, mood disorders, bipolar disorder, panic disorder, and other mental disorders.
 Tea is often used as a coping tool during stressful situations.
 Green tea has been used as a restorative medicine in traditional Chinese medicine for ages.
 And now research is showing there’s a correlation between L-theanine and anxiety.
 Researchers have found that the calming effects of L-theanine compensate for the stimulating effects of caffeine found in teas like green tea and black tea.